 Nanako Aramaki is a Japanese-Canadian flamenco dancer based in London, UK.
+Her flamenco career thus far has taken her to teach and perform on four continents.

 Growing up in Vancouver, Canada, Nanako began her dance and music training there in ballet and piano at an early age.
 She was introduced to flamenco by her mentors Rosario Ancer and Victor Kolstee at the age of 16.
 Within four years Nanako would take the stage as a professional dancer with the Flamenco Rosario Dance Company.
 With this company, Nanako performed throughout Canada and Mexico with the award-winning show “Mis Hermanas”.